 To avoid stopping in the middle of nowhere due to a breakdown, the driver should be confident that his vehicle is well-maintained and best-equipped.

-To make sure about that, the driver has to do a pre-trip truck inspection with a focus on the following before he start rolling.
+To make sure about that, the driver has to focus on the following before he start rolling.

 - Do a visual, hands-on inspection and check all important items, including tires, wiper blades, fluid and lights.

 - Check that wiper blades are not worn and are capable of clearing the windscreen correctly.

 - Don’t forget to check the spare tire.

 - Tire tread is very important especially on slippery roads allowing you to slow down and stop suddenly.

 - Guard against “over” and “under” inflated tires.
 This may lead to potential loss in traction.

 - Check the battery, antifreeze, windshield wiper fluid and headlights.